The Top 12 Free CompTIA Practice Exams for 2026

 11. Total Seminars (Total Tester / TotalSims)

-Total Seminars, led by the well-known instructor Mike Meyers, offers robust practice exam software known as Total Tester and TotalSims.
-While the full products are paid, the company provides free demos that allow prospective students to get a solid feel for the interface, question style, and the quality of their performance-based simulations (PBQ).
-This invaluable "try-before-you-buy" approach is particularly beneficial for those who are already following Meyers' popular books and video courses.
+Total Seminars, led by instructor Mike Meyers, provides practice exam software known as Total Tester and TotalSims.
+While the full software suites are paid products, the company offers free demos for public download.
+These demos give you a clear look at the user interface, question phrasing, and the style of their performance-based simulations (PBQs).
+Trying the software before committing is a helpful strategy for students who already use Meyers' textbooks or video series for certifications like A+, Network+, or Security+.

 Total Seminars offers free demos of its practice exam software, Total Tester and TotalSims.